bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 1. Lay some sandpaper onto the flat surface.
 2. Pick one side of the bushing to work on. **Be consistent**.
 3. Lay the bushing onto the sandpaper and move in a circle to remove material. **Do not press down hard**; if you hand or bushing is slipping off the sandpaper, press softer.
 4. Constantly check if you have removed too much material by reconstructing your balisong.
+For the final check, use fresh washers.

 This a barebone description of how you can tune bushings.
 If you want consistent and accurate bushing tunes, get
-- several sheets of sandpaper at different grit levels (e.g., 200, 500, 1000); as you get closer to blade thickness, increase the grit level for some breathing room
+- several sheets of sandpaper at different grit levels (e.g., 200, 500, and 1000); as you get closer to blade thickness, increase the grit level for some breathing room
 - a measurement tool (e.g., micrometer) to dial in the exact thickness
 - a [bushing lap](https://usaknifemaker.com/pivot-lap-basic-knifedogs-5-bushing-model.html) or [bushing buddy](https://www.squidindustries.co/products/bushing-buddy) to sand your bushings parallel to your flat surface and perpendicular (thickness length is at a right angle to the width of circle)